-Mississippi promotes the health, mental health, and nutrition of young children and families through a diverse set of programs and funding such as Medicaid and the Children's Health Insurance Program (CHIP), home visiting, the Supplemental Nutrition Assistance Program (SNAP), the Women.
+Mississippi promotes the health, mental health, and nutrition of young children and families through a diverse set of programs and funding such as Medicaid and the Children's Health Insurance Program (CHIP), home visiting, the Supplemental Nutrition Assistance Program (SNAP). the Women.
 Infant Children (WIC) nutrition program and mental health supports through the Mississippi Department of Mental Health.
 Supporting the health and well-being not only of children but also their parents and caregivers is a critical component of an effective system of early childhood development.

 - Most children in Mississippi are covered by health insurance.
-As of May 2022, 426,027 children were enrolled in Medicaid and 41,547 were enrolled in CHIP.
-Approximately 5% of children under age 6 were not covered by health insurance in 2019.

-- 2. Many families report having a positive experience with their child's health care services.
+As of May 2022, 426,027 children were enrolled in Medicaid and 41,547 were enrolled in CHIP.8 Approximately 5% of children under age 6 were not covered by health insurance in 2019.9 - 2.
+Many families report having a positive experience with their child's health care services.
 93% of families who completed our survey indicated that they had a good to excellent experience with their child's health care services.
 In focus groups, families had great things to say about their child's pediatrician.

-- Access to the Healthy Families

-Mississippi Home Visiting Program has

-expanded.
-The program now can serve

-750 families.
-Two additional counties

-and the MS Band of Choctaw Indians

-have been added since 2020.
-Many

-families reported in the interviews and

-focus groups they would like to have

-more parent support and opportunities

-to learn about child development to

-make sure their child is on track, both

-of which are key components of the

-Healthy Families model.
-This program
+3. Access to the Healthy Families Mississippi Home Visiting Program has expanded.
+The program now can serve 750 families.
+Two additional counties and the MS Band of Choctaw Indians have been added since 2020.
+Many families reported in the interviews and focus groups they would like to have more parent support and opportunities to learn about child development to make sure their child is on track, both of which are key components of the Healthy Families model.
+This program also provides support for healthy pregnancies and could help improve birth outcomes for both mothers and babies.

-"[Medicaid] sent us a letter, and they said due to COVID, he's automatically reinstated because he was on it before, so that was a lifesayer."
+"[Medicaid] sent us a letter, and they said due to COVID, he's automatically reinstated because he was on it before, so that was a lifesaver."